Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: FLC scattering diffusion rate of energetic particles

-The pitch angle diffusion coefficients of electrons are shown in Figure \ref{fig:5}, in which three energy E = 0.5,\ 1 and 4MeV are chosen to correspond to outer radiation belt electrons in three columns under different geomagnetic activity index $Kp $ from $1-7 $ in seven rows.
-In general, with increasing energy of the electron and more dramatic geomagnetic activity, the region of FLCS covers a wider L-MLT range.
-The FLCS region mainly happens on the night side of the inner magnetosphere, which can hardly inward penetrate the geostationary orbit($L \sim 7 $) except for high electron energy under extremely dramatic geomagnetic conditions.
-The regional distribution of our calculation is not surprising.
-Because the stretched field line mainly occurs in the night-side inner magnetosphere, leading to a smaller curvature radius and the gyro-radius of higher energy electrons is much larger, the adiabatic parameters tend to be larger than the results of the day-side magnetosphere or lower electron energy.
-However, although the curvature scattering hardly happens within the geostationary orbit and is limited at night-side, the coverage of scattering can extend to dusk and downside of the inner magnetosphere even across the $L \sim 7 $ when energy is 4 MeV with $Kp$ index above 5, which is consistent with \citeA{Dubyagin2020} observation results.
-At first column in Figure \ref{fig:5} which represents $E=$0.5MeV electrons, the diffusion coefficients $ D_{\alpha_{0}\alpha_{0}} $ can reach $ 10^{-2}s^{-1} $ at 9$ Re $ midnight with $Kp=5$.
-The same diffusion coefficients occur at nearer $8 Re $ midnight with $Kp=5$ when electron energy is 1MeV as shown by the second column.
-These results indicate that curvature scattering could be a candidate mechanism to influence the radiation belt outer boundary, as shown by the observation by \citeA{Sivadas2019}.
-Assuming the $ D_{\alpha_{0}\alpha_{0}} > 10^{-6}s^{-1}$ is the condition to allow electrons to precipitate into the upper atmosphere, we notice that electrons of three kinds of energy can precipitate by FLCS but the different region.
-For example, at midnight above $Kp=4$, precipitation region is $8-10 Re $ for 0.5MeV , $7.5-10 Re $ for 1MeV and $6-10 Re $ for 4MeV electrons.
+Figure \ref{fig:5} illustrates the pitch angle diffusion coefficients of electrons.
+Three energy levels, namely E = 100, 500 keV, and 2.5 MeV, are selected to represent outer radiation belt electrons.
+The figure consists of three columns, each representing different geomagnetic activity indices ($Kp$) equal to 1, 3, and 6, and three rows representing different energy levels.
+In general, as the electron energy increases and the geomagnetic activity becomes more intense, the FLC scattering region expands to encompass a broader range of $L$-MLT values.
+For radiation belt energetic electrons, the effects region of FLC scattering primarily occurs on the night side of the inner magnetosphere and rarely extends inward beyond the geostationary orbit ($L \sim 7 $), except for instances of high electron energy during extremely intense geomagnetic conditions.
+The observed regional distribution in our calculations is not unexpected.
+The stretched field lines primarily exist in the night-side inner magnetosphere, resulting in smaller curvature radii.
+Moreover, higher energy electrons possess larger gyro-radii.
+As a consequence, the adiabatic parameters tend to be greater than those obtained in the day-side magnetosphere or for lower electron energy levels.
+However, despite the rarity of FLC scattering occurrences within the geostationary orbit and their limitation to the night-side, the scattering coverage can extend to the dusk and lower portions of the inner magnetosphere, even crossing $L \sim 7 $ for electrons with an energy of 2.5 MeV and a $Kp$ index equals to 6.